StudioSalzani/songforge/readme.md

 # Songforge — The Book of Maledictions

-Songforge is a constraint-based music composition tool.
+Songforge is a constraint-based music composition ritual.

 It is designed to force completion, not inspiration.